Kilifi County: Demographics

 Kilifi county has a total population of 1,453,787, of which 704,089 are males, 749,673 are females and 25 are intersex persons.
-There are 298,472 households, with 4.4 persons per household on average, and a population density of 116 people per square kilometer.
+There are 298,472 households, with 4.4 persons per household on average, and a population density of 116 people per square kilometre.
 The major communities living in Kilifi County include Mijikenda, Swahili, Bajuni, Indians, Arabs and Europeans.

 Religion

 Kilifi County has a Christian majority, with 68% of residents professing Christianity.
-18% of residents are Muslim and 10% are atheist.
+18% of residents are Muslim and 10% are atheist/no data.

 Administrative divisions

 Kilifi county has 7 sub-counties and 35 county assembly wards.